Code-Institute-Submissions/sarahob96-re-nu_DecResub/README.md

  The font families used across the site was 'Alegreya Sans SC'' and  'Abril Fatface'.
 The Abril Fatface font gives a fancy and eye catching look to the site and is used to draw the attention of the user to the main features used on the site.

+  <h4> Favicon </h4>
+   - I created a Favicon on the favicon site incorporating the most used colour of the site.

   <h4> Images </h4>

   - Images used were gotten across a number of stock photo sites including